runnamuck62/Golang-Raylib-GameFramework/Readme.md

 `scenes/<scenename>` for example:
 ```
 scenes/
-| // register your scenes in this file (see below)
+| // register your scenes in this file (more info later)
-├── register.go
+├── RegisteredScenes.go
 | // cube scene package
 ├── cube
 │   └── cube.go // spinning cube